wjlycan/github-learn/readme.txt

-git add file test
+git change file test
-Chang the text first.
+Chang the txt second line.
+This is a test